 Information: materials, webcasts, meetings, conferences

-The VSN publishes many booklets, brochures and leaflets.
+Spierziekten publishes many booklets, brochures and leaflets.
 They mostly concern diagnosis-specific information but also inform on general subjects such as education, respiratory support, or physiotherapy.
 Special information packages are available for medical professionals.
 Conferences, webcasts and meetings are organized yearly with more than 4.000 partcipants every year.